2009 South Carolina Gamecocks football team

 The 2009 South Carolina Gamecocks football team represented the University of South Carolina in the 2009 NCAA Division I FBS football season.
 The team's head coach was Steve Spurrier, who was in his fifth season at USC.
-The Gamecocks played their home games at Williams-Brice Stadium in Columbia, South Carolina.
+The Gamecocks played their home games at Williams–Brice Stadium in Columbia, South Carolina.
 Carolina finished the season 7–6, winning the Palmetto Bowl over in-state rival Clemson 34–17 in their final regular season game, before losing in the PapaJohns.com Bowl 20–7 against Connecticut.

-The victory over Clemson was the first of five in a row, South Carolina's longest win streak in the history of the rivalry.

-This season also saw the introduction of "Sandstorm".
+South Carolina avoided a repeat of the quarterback controversy from last season, as Stephen Garcia earned a start in every game with "one of the top-five single seasons for a quarterback in Gamecock history".
+However, the Gamecocks returned very few proven skill players and faced what was called the most difficult schedule in the country.
+The Gamecocks still won most of the games on that schedule, including two against top-15 teams, though postseason struggles under Spurrier continued.

+"Sandstorm" became a phenomenon.
 The 1999 Finnish trance song was played before two decisive plays during a home game against No. 4 Ole Miss.
-With these plays, South Carolina sealed a historic upset, their first win against a top 5 team since 1981.
-After this, the song became a Gamecock anthem.
-By 2021, new head coach Shane Beamer had said that "you hear that song and immediately - I do, and I'm sure most people do - think of South Carolina football."
+With these plays, South Carolina sealed a historic upset, their first win against a top-5 team since 1981.
+After this, "Sandstorm" became cemented with the program and its fans.
+By 2010, it would be described as South Carolina's "unofficial anthem" and "second fight song".

+Despite the 7–6 record and "embarrassing" bowl loss, the upsets over Ole Miss and Clemson have been described as catalysts to the most successful era in program history: an SEC East Championship in 2010 and 11-win seasons in 2011, 2012 and 2013.
+Each of those years also saw victories over Clemson – South Carolina's longest winning streak in the rivalry.